seosgithub/flok/docs/datatypes.md

   context: {}, //A hash that contains context information (user supplied)
   action: //The name of the current action that is active
-  cte:    //The ctable entry pertaining to this controller }
+  cte:    //The ctable entry pertaining to this controller
+  embeds: //An array of currently active embeds that need to be removed when changing actions }
 ```